MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AccountsApp.md

 |Method Name|Return Type|Description|
 |-|-|-
-[accounts](#accounts)|[BingAdsAccountSelector](./BingAdsAccountSelector.md)|Gets a [selector](../concepts/selectors.md) that returns all accounts that the user has access to.
+[accounts](#accounts)|[BingAdsAccountSelector](./BingAdsAccountSelector.md)|Gets a [selector](../concepts/selectors.md) used to filter the list of accounts the user has access to.
 [select(BingAdsAccount account)](#select-bingadsaccount-account-)|void|Selects the account to process in the script.

 ## <a name="accounts"></a>accounts

-Gets a [selector](../concepts/selectors.md) that returns all accounts that the user has access to.
+Gets a [selector](../concepts/selectors.md) used to filter the list of accounts the user has access to.

 ### Returns

 |Type|Description|
 |-|-
-[BingAdsAccountSelector](./BingAdsAccountSelector.md)|A selector that returns all accounts that the user has access to.
-Use the selector's methods to filter the list of accounts.
+[BingAdsAccountSelector](./BingAdsAccountSelector.md)|A selector used to filter the list of accounts the user has access to.

 ## <a name="select-bingadsaccount-account-"></a>select(BingAdsAccount account)